What Are the Best Medicare Plans for Cancer Patients?

 There are two ways to qualify for Medicaid.

-• Because of only your income: Most people qualify for Medicaid because of their income.
-Medicaid eligibility varies by state, and in most states you're eligible as an individual earning less than $20,783 or a couple earning less than $28,207.
+- Because of only your income: Most people qualify for Medicaid because of their income.
+Medicaid eligibility varies by state, and in most states you qualify if you earn less than about $21,000 per year (roughly $44,000 for a family of four).

 For example, if you earn $25,000 per year and spend $5,000 for medical care and Medicare insurance plans, your adjusted income of $20,000 could be used to qualify for Medicaid.